×

 We asked expat moms who gave birth in Galway about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Galway before having a baby.
 Make sure to register with a local doctor and find out what services are available to you.
 Additionally, it is important to familiarize yourself with the maternity services in the area, such as hospitals and midwives.
 It is also a good idea to join a local parenting group or online forum to connect with other expat parents and get advice and support.
-Finally, make sure to take advantage of the many resources available to expat parents in Galway, such as language classes, cultural activities, and support networks," explained one expat living in Galway.
+Finally, make sure to take advantage of the many resources available to expat parents in Galway, such as language classes, cultural activities, and support networks," said one expat in Galway.

 Are healthcare services good in Galway?